hypo69/hypotez/docs/gemini/en/doc/src/suppliers/suppliers_list/aliexpress/campaign/ali_campaign_editor_jupyter_widgets.py.md

 ## Details

 The `JupyterCampaignEditorWidgets` class is responsible for displaying and managing widgets related to AliExpress campaign editing within a Jupyter notebook environment.
-It leverages the `AliCampaignEditor` class from the `aliexpress.campaign` module to interact with campaign data and perform various actions.
+It leverages the `AliCampaignEditor` class from the `aliexpress_com.campaign` module to interact with campaign data and perform various actions.

 ## Classes